 Released: 1997 | Album: Desireless | Single Sales: 1 million* | Billboard Peak: 5 | Nationality: Swedish

 This classic was voted by New Zealand as the number one song in 1995.
 And what a song it was.
 The Swedish took the world by storm with this record.
-Funnily enough it was the lead single of his debate album.
+Funnily enough, it was the lead single off his debate album.
 There seems to be a common theme with these debut albums and first releases.
-He went on to release a few more albums, but not to much success.
+He went on to release a few more albums, but not too much success.

 Tal Bachman – She’s So High

 Released: 1997 | Album: Tal Bachman | Single Sales: > 1 million| Hot 100 Peak: 14 | Nationality: Canadian

 This Canadian singer topped the charts with his debut album and single She’s So High.
 You might not remember the song at first, but wait till he hits the word “high” that’s something that you will never forget.
 He went on to release one more album that didn’t chart well.
 And has since been quiet on the music front.

 Today: Plays local clubs and gigs, sometimes with his father.
 Occasional videos of him performing hit one-hit wonder on the YouTube.

 Relive the 90’s one-hit wonders again with quality sound

 Deep Blue Something – Breakfast At Tiffany’s

 Released: 1996 | Album: Halo | Single Sales: 1 million* | Hot 100 Peak: 5 | Nationality: American

 This song appeared both on the band’s debut album 11th Song and their second album Home, however, it wasn’t until the second album that the song became huge.
 The band was formed in 1991 by brothers Todd and Toby Pipes.
 Despite the success of their second album Home, the band went a long creative hiatus, and never found their way back to the centre stage.